vaibhav-raj-sing/air_Humidity_Temperature_Monitor/README.md

 Overview
 This project involves creating an Air, Humidity, and Temperature Monitoring System using a NodeMCU, DHT11 sensor, air quality sensor, humidity and temperature sensor, and an OLED display.
 The system generates real-time data and sends it to the ThingSpeak server, allowing users to monitor the environmental conditions remotely.

 Components
-NodeMCU: A low-cost open-source IoT platform.
+1.NodeMCU: A low-cost open-source IoT platform.
-DHT11: A basic, ultra low-cost digital temperature and humidity sensor.
+2.DHT11: A basic, ultra low-cost digital temperature and humidity sensor.
-Air Quality Sensor: Measures the level of pollution in the air.
+3.Air Quality Sensor: Measures the level of pollution in the air.
-Humidity and Temperature Sensor: Provides accurate readings of ambient temperature and humidity.
+4.Humidity and Temperature Sensor: Provides accurate readings of ambient temperature and humidity.
-OLED Display: Displays real-time data locally.
+5.OLED Display: Displays real-time data locally.
-ThingSpeak: An IoT analytics platform service that allows you to aggregate, visualize, and analyze live data streams in the cloud.
+6.ThingSpeak: An IoT analytics platform service that allows you to aggregate, visualize, and analyze live data streams in the cloud.

 Features
-Real-Time Monitoring: Continuously monitors air quality, temperature, and humidity.
+.Real-Time Monitoring: Continuously monitors air quality, temperature, and humidity.
-Data Visualization: Displays real-time data on an OLED screen and uploads it to the ThingSpeak server.
+.Data Visualization: Displays real-time data on an OLED screen and uploads it to the ThingSpeak server.
-Remote Access: Access and monitor data remotely through the ThingSpeak web interface.
+.Remote Access: Access and monitor data remotely through the ThingSpeak web interface.
-Alerts and Notifications: Set up triggers and alerts based on threshold values in ThingSpeak.
+.Alerts and Notifications: Set up triggers and alerts based on threshold values in ThingSpeak.
-Setup and Installation
+.Setup and Installation

 Hardware Connections
 NodeMCU: